GridPane is not a traditional WordPress hosting provider perse. It is a WordPress control panel for hosting

 - If you’re a WordPress professional or if you host various (client) websites, GridPane is one of the best control panels for WordPress.
 The performance is incredible, it’s great to use and it has some very nifty features.
 You only need to connect it to a VPS provider.

-- GridPane is very expensive if you manage just a few servers or sites, and therefore meant for ‘serious’ agencies.
+- GridPane is expensive if you manage just a few servers or sites, and therefore meant for ‘serious’ agencies.

 - If you’re a little afraid of having your own VPS but still want something similar, you can opt for Cloudways.
 If you’re a real WordPress beginner, GridPane is not advised.